cmaxw/devchat-eleventy/src/adventures-in-dotnet/net-010-whats-new-in-c-8-0-with-jason-bock.md

 tags:
   - adventures_in_dotnet
   - podcast
+question1: 'What is the first thing developers should know about C# 8.0?'
+answer1: ' C# 8.0 is no longer tied to .NET Framework'
+question2: 'What are nullable reference types? '
+answer2: >-
+  They allow developers to annotate types in parameters and properties and say that they are nullable.
+question3: 'What is Jason Bock''s advise for opting-in to nullable reference types. '
+answer3: >-
+  Jason advises developers to turn it on in new projects, but for large projects, he advises developers to turn it on a profile basis.
+question4: What is the difference between an interface and an abstract class?
+answer4: An abstract class can have constructors and state whereas an interface cannot.
 ---
 In this week’s episode of Adventures in .NET the panel is joined by Wai Liu, the new panelist, and Jason Bock, the special guest.
 Wai shares a bit about himself, currently, he works as a PM from Australia.
 His focus lately has been on Azure and .NET Core.
 Jason Bock introduces himself next, he is a practice lead for application development in .NET.
 He is a writer and a speaker, often about the new features of C#.